n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

 # Building a Mini-workflow

-In this lesson you will apply what you learned in the previous lesson by building your first workflow, consisting of the *Start node* and a Regular node.

-A simple, yet useful, automation is getting articles from Hacker News so that you're up to date with the tech world.
-More specifically, let's say you want to get the latest 10 articles related to automation.

-You can build a workflow for this use case in 4 steps:
+In this lesson, you will build a small workflow that gets 10 articles about automation from Hacker News.
+The workflow consists of four steps:

 [1.
 Add the Hacker News node](#_1-add-the-hacker-news-node)<br/>
 [2.
 Configure the Hacker News node](#_2-configure-the-hacker-news-node)<br/>